If I were to ask you, “Are you happy?” What would you say? Chances are your answer would be, “Yes, but … there’s just one thing!”

 Two Kinds of Happiness

 Temporary happiness is gained when you fulfil a desire.
-For example, you have a desire for a new pair of shoes – the ones you saw on in the latest catalogue.
+For example, you have a desire for a new pair of shoes.
 You check how much money you’ve got.
 It isn’t quite enough.
 So you put your purchase on hold.

 The pursuit of external happiness is endless.